Elementary school (grades K-5) · Miami, FL

 How many students attend Mater Academy East Charter School?

 Mater Academy East Charter School has 573 students enrolled.
-It is a elementary school in MIAMI, FL.
+It is an elementary school in Miami, FL.

 What is the student-teacher ratio at Mater Academy East Charter School?